manisuec/techinsights/content/post/2021-07-30-timers-and-process-next-tick.md

 ## Conclusion
 They all appear to do the same thing but one should use them depending on the situation.
+I would strongly recommend to read [Understand Event Loop in Nodejs](https://manisuec.blog/post/2021-08-11-understand-event-loop-in-nodejs/) for better understanding.

 The [official documentation](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#check) states: